Stats from the ASL/KSL era

 The winrates displayed are for the first race mentioned in the matchup (e.g. Sylphid has a 47.1% winrate for T in TvP, 47.1% for T in TvZ and 58.8% for P in PvZ)

-So Sylphid appears to be the most balanced map yet made, closely followed by (In The Way of An) Eddy, whereas Gladiator is the least balanced - even though it’s somehow perfectly balanced in TvZ.
-Looking at the scores for Vermeer, Polypoid and Circuit Breaker, we can see that what is sometimes termed “standard maps” are actually clearly Terran-favored, whereas more unusual maps might be less comfortable for Terran.
+So Sylphid appears to be the most balanced map yet made, closely followed by Retro, whereas Dark Origin is the least balanced - being very Zerg favored (and Protoss favored in TvP).
+Looking at the scores for Vermeer, Polypoid and Circuit Breaker, we can see that what is sometimes termed "standard maps" are actually clearly Terran-favored, whereas more unusual maps might be less comfortable for Terran.

 3. Players

-In this section, we’ll abandon the bird’s eye view and instead zoom in on how the individual Starcraft 1 pros have been faring against each other.
-A total of 76 players have qualified for ASL and/or KSL at least once (27 Zerg, 26 Terran, 23 Protoss).
-Here they are, listed according to how many tournament games they’ve played:
+In this section, we'll abandon the bird's eye view and instead zoom in on how the individual Starcraft 1 pros have been faring against each other.
+A total of 80 players have qualified for ASL and/or KSL at least once (29 Terran, 27 Zerg, 24 Protoss).
+Here they are, listed according to how many tournament games they've played:

 Total games played (ASL+KSL)